 Committee For A Constructive Tomorrow

 CFACT is your best source for Rio+20 news and analysis that challenges the status quo.
-More information – including bios, video, pictures, news and commentary – at CFACT.tv, CFACT.org and ClimateDepot.com.
+More information will be available soon – including video, photographs, news and commentary – at CFACT.tv, CFACT.org and ClimateDepot.com.
 CFACT’s experts are available to all media.

 - # # # -